 - Finding the Right Coach

 Let’s dive into the first – Assessing Readiness.
-Is the potential client ready to do the work of coaching?
+Are you ready to do the work of coaching?
 Henna Inam, writing for Forbes, offers a number of key considerations in her article on the topic.

 - Is the potential client considered high-potential or in a high-impact role?

-Coaching is a highly customized approach to development and gives leaders the opportunity to focus on their unique issues and challenges.
+Coaching is a highly customized approach to development and gives you, the leader, the opportunity to focus on your unique issues and challenges.
 Coaching goes beyond behaviors to look at mindset as well, offering a deeper experience than other leadership development approaches.

-Coaching requires clients to be engaged and open.
+Coaching requires you to be engaged and open.
 Often leaders are stretched for time or are simply not in the right frame of mind to receive developmental feedback and “work on themselves.”
-Coaching should be engaged when clients are able to devote the time and energy to do the work and have the right mindset.
+Coaching should be engaged when you are able to devote the time and energy to do the work and have the right mindset.

 - Does the development need require a sustained change in behaviors?